vivianaalba/vivianaalba/README.md

 <img width="6250" height="3571" alt="header" src="https://github.com/user-attachments/assets/4d30f557-f65c-4bfa-8fbb-d5e46d01aed0" />

 <!--- ABOUT ME SECTION --->
 <h3 align="left">About Me</h3>
 Hello!
 My name is Viviana Alba and I am a data professional located in Los Angeles, CA.<br><br>

 I started my career in clinical research, captivated by the cutting-edge technology revolutionizing the field of medicine.
-Conducting research on innovative technology, such as imaging devices and surgical tools, I developed a passion for technology as I witnessed its leading impact in life-saving breakthroughs within healthcare. <br><br>
+Conducting research on innovative technology, such as imaging devices and surgical tools, I developed a passion for technology as I witnessed its leading impact in life-saving breakthroughs within healthcare.
+I am currently pursuing a Master's in Applied Data Science at the University of Southern California.
+Scroll to see a collection of my work, skills, and interests! <br>

 I am eager to connect with like-minded professionals, mentors, and collaborators.
 Let’s share ideas, explore potential collaborations, and develop equitable technology for the benefit of all.